LockedCode

 Quick Start: Security Configuration

 LockedCode works out of the box with sensible defaults.
-For custom configuration, create a lockedcode.yaml at your project root:
+For custom configuration, create a lockedcode.json at your project root:

 security: